ResearchComputing/Container_tutorial_Spring_2020/singularity_tutorial.md

 echo 'print("hello world from the outside")' >myscript.py
 ```

-_…And now let’s run the script using the containerized python_
+_Now let’s run the script using the containerized python_
 ```
 singularity exec pythonmini.sif python ./myscript.py
 ```

-__…Conclusion: Scripts and data can be kept inside or outside the container.
+__Conclusion: Scripts and data can be kept inside or outside the container.
 In some instances (e.g., large datasets or scripts that will change frequently) it is easier to containerize the software and keep everything else outside.__

 ## Binding directories to a container